sebastian-sampayo/Vehicle-Detection-Udacity/README.md

 * Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.

+#### Source files index
+* main.py : main file for processing the input video and creating the output video.
+* params.py : Algorithm parameters used for image processing.
+* utils.py : Collection of functions used in the project.
+* analysis.py : Analysis of HOG features extraction.
+* pipeline.py : Analysis of train and classification pipeline.
+* classifier_pickle.p : Saved data of the trained classifier.
+* output_project_video.mp4 : Final output video.

 [//]: # (Image References)
 [image1]: ./output_images/car_not_car.png
 [image2]: ./output_images/HOG_color_example.png